SteveJustin1963/tec-MINT/MINT-Octave Manual.md

 ---

-# 🧠 Violating the Principle of Least Astonishment (POLA) in MINT 2
+# 🧠 POLA - Violating the Principle of Least Astonishment

 MINT 2 is simple but extremely strict — one wrong token, and the interpreter may crash or freeze.

 A **POLA violation** happens when code behaves in ways that *surprise* even an experienced MINT user: when it abuses the stack, uses misleading names, or breaks expected interpreter flow.

 ---